LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Commands
 --------

-You move throughout the level using the left mouse button or the numeric keypad (left diagram) or its compact laptop replacement (middle) or Vi text editor keys (right, also known as "Rogue-like keys", which have to be enabled in config.ui.ini).
+You walk throughout a level using the left mouse button or the numeric keypad (left diagram) or its compact laptop replacement (middle) or Vi text editor keys (right, also known as "Rogue-like keys", which have to be enabled in config.ui.ini).